straz/artificialtrust/_articles/decisions.md

 effort.
 While you're doing all that checking, you can't move forward.
 You might miss out on something.

-Trust is the great time-saver for brains &mdash; it means you don't need to go back and revisit a decision you've made.
+Trust is the great time-saver for brains.
+It's a shortcut.
+It means you can just use a ready-made decision you made earlier.
+You don't need to go back and revisit it.

 ### The trust recognizer